Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 6

 exceedingly "crook".
 Rumours & more rumours

-canent this [[photomatic?]] boat.
+anent this phatomatic boat.
 More rumours also

 about robberies here & there.
-Depressing war news
+Depressing war news.

 Sunday Mel. went to church but I to bed.
 Glorious

-moonlight nights. cool not cold.
-McCall off
+moonlight nights: cool not cold.
+McColl off

 N.D. & Swan on.
 McC. & Payne made it up before